key4hep/EDM4hep/doc/PIDHandler.md

   allows one to, e.g. get all `ParticleID`s that point to a specific `ReconstructedParticle`.

+### When (not) to use the PIDHandler
+NOTE: Depending on how you use the `PIDHandler` it might incur an unnecessary performance overhead.
+The main purpose is to use it in cases, where the relation between `ParticleID`s and `ReconstructedParticle`s is not trivial, e.g.
+- When the two collections do **not** run in parallel
+- When not all `ReconstructedParticle`s have a `ParticleID` attached
+- When you want to have access to several `ParticleID`s for a given `ReonstructedParticle` and there is no trivial relation between them.

+In case your collections run in parallel it will be much quicker to just loop over them in parallel.

+In case you just want look at one `ParticleID` collection, but need to look at some properties of the `ReconstructedParticle`, simply use the existing relation to do that.

 ## ParticleIDMeta basics
 `ParticleIDMeta` is a simple struct that bundles all ParticleID meta information for one collection together.
 Whenever metadata is involved for ParticleIDs this